Migrating Linux To New Hardware

 mig@newdarksleep:~$ sudo aptitude --download-only install

-And this does what I want, causing aptitude to go out and download all of the packages that I set with dpkg --set-selections.
+And this does what I want, causing aptitude to go out and download (but not install yet) all of the packages that I set with dpkg --set-selections.

-However, this brings up a whole new can of works, which is that my package setup is broken and has all sorts of dependency conflicts.
+However, this brings up a whole new can of worms (you ever wonder about that?
+Who the heck sells worms by the can?
+And who buys them!?), which is that my package setup is broken and has all sorts of dependency conflicts.
 Hm...

 This should show me the list of manually installed packages: